finbourne/lusid-sdk-python-preview/sdk/docs/PortfoliosApi.md

 # **get_portfolio_relationships**
 > ResourceListOfRelationship get_portfolio_relationships(scope, code, effective_at=effective_at, as_at=as_at, filter=filter, identifier_types=identifier_types)

-[EXPERIMENTAL] Get Relationships for Portfolio
+[EXPERIMENTAL] Get portfolio relationships

-Get relationships for the specified Portfolio
+Get relationships for a portfolio

 ### Example